-This is one of the few optics on the market to utilize titanium alloy housing for durability and strength, without weighing down the optic.
-It built-in spring-loaded lens cover protects the 50mm objective bell that provides a high-quality generation one image with very clear resolution.
+This is one of the few optics on the market to utilize a titanium alloy housing for durability and strength, without weighing down the optic.
+Its built-in spring-loaded lens cover protects the 50mm objective lens that provides a high-quality generation one image with very clear resolution.

-This is a very simple to use optic they utilize internal focusing and 2.5x magnification to allow you to shoot out to normal hunting and shooting ranges common to modern sporting rifles.
+This is a very simple to use optic featuring internal focusing and 2.5x magnification to allow you to shoot out to normal hunting and shooting ranges common to modern sporting rifles.

 The trade-off that you get for the increased mobility and lightweight of this optic is a decreased 15° field-of-view.
 This limits your lateral and vertical field-of-view, even with the reduced 2.5x magnification.
 However, this small field of view and rugged internal focusing makes it ideal for a close in weapon like for crossbow, for air rifles or for shotguns.